Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: Experimental setup

 with $n=p-q \sim120\;000$ is used to lock the QCL frequency.
 It is obtained after overlapping the pulses in the time domain using a fiber delay line (DL in FIG. \ref{fig_1}).
 It is processed by PLL$_{4}$ to generate a correction signal applied to the QCL’s current.
 The QCL frequency is thus directly traceable to the remote frequency reference in the following way:

 with $n/p \sim0.15$.
-Integers $n$ and $p$ are unequivocally determined by measuring the comb repetition rate using a RF counter, the QCL and OLO frequencies using an optical spectrum analyzer (Bristol Instruments, model 771A-MIR, 0.2 ppm accuracy), and by exploiting Equations (\ref{eq_2}) and (\ref{eq_3}) \cite{santagata2019high}.
+Integers $n$ and $p$ are unequivocally determined by measuring the comb repetition rate using a RF counter (K\&K FXE, dead-time-free), the QCL and OLO frequencies using an optical spectrum analyzer (Bristol Instruments, model 771A-MIR, 0.2 ppm accuracy), and by exploiting Equations (\ref{eq_2}) and (\ref{eq_3}) \cite{santagata2019high}.

-As demonstrated in Ref. \cite{santagata2019high,argence2015quantum}, the QCL frequency (i) exhibits a stability at the level of the remote reference signal, below 0.03 Hz ($10^{-15}$ in relative value) for averaging times from 0.1 to 10 s, and a linewidth of $\sim$0.1 Hz at 100 ms timescales; (ii) is SI-traceable and known within a total uncertainty better than $4\times 10^{-14}$ after 1 s averaging time.
+As demonstrated in Ref. \cite{santagata2019high,argence2015quantum}, the QCL frequency (i) exhibits a stability at the level of the remote reference signal, below 0.03 Hz ($10^{-15}$ in relative value) for averaging times from 0.1 to 10 s, and a linewidth of $\delta\nu\sim$0.1~Hz at 100 ms timescales; (ii) is SI-traceable and known within a total uncertainty better than $4\times 10^{-14}$ after 1 s averaging time.

 Scanning the OLO frequency thus allows us to continuously tune $f_{\text{rep}}$ and in turn the QCL frequency at the precision of the remote reference.
 In a previous work \cite{santagata2019high}, we have demonstrated a QCL continuous tunability over a span of $\sim$400 MHz, limited by the course of the PZT actuator.
-With the additional capability provided by the stepper motor control, scanning the OLO carrier frequency over its entire 9 GHz span (limited by the YIG tunability) enables the QCL, which is both ultrastable and SI-traceable, to be continuously tuned over a record range of 1.4 GHz (given by the $\sim$6.7 mid-IR to near-IR wavelength ratio).
-Note that if the time delay between the SFG and original combs is not cancelled, tuning $f_{\text{rep}}$ comes with a deterioration of the pulses time overlap and in turn of beat-note signal $\Delta_{3}$'s signal-to-noise ratio, preventing us from carrying out long scans.
-Time delay cancellation is achieved by adding fiber length in order to balance the optical paths.
+With the additional capability provided by the stepper motor control, scanning the OLO carrier frequency over its entire 9 GHz span (limited by the YIG tunability) enables the QCL, which is both ultrastable and SI-traceable, to be continuously tuned over a range of 1.4 GHz (given by the $\sim$6.7 mid-IR to near-IR wavelength ratio).
+However, as explained in Appendix \ref{app_E}, if the time delay between the SFG and original combs is not cancelled, tuning $f_{\text{rep}}$ over the extended spans resulting from the use of the stepper motor comes with a deterioration of the pulses time overlap and in turn of beat-note signal $\Delta_{3}$'s signal-to-noise ratio, preventing us from carrying out long scans.
+Time delay cancellation is achieved by adding fiber length in order to balance the optical paths (see details in Appendix \ref{app_E}).
+The combination of tunability and spectral purity in our spectrometer yields a $\Delta\nu/\delta\nu\sim10^{10}$ continuous span, setting to our knowledge a new record both for the mid-IR QCL and the near-IR comb teeth.